djolemtr/Blog/README.md

 # Blog

-Technologies used: Java, Spring MVC, Spring Security, Hibernate, MySQL database;
+Technologies used: Java, Spring MVC, Spring Security, Hibernate, MySQL database for backend; CSS, Bootstrap, HTML, Javascript on the frontend.

 Contains a frontend: the main website with the homepage, users' posts, comments, contact page;